ashwinkshenoy/zendesk-app-boilerplate/README.md

 ```
 npm run install
+// or
+yarn install
 ```

 To start development server do:

 ```
 npm run serve
+// or
+yarn serve
 ```

 HMR (Hot Module Reload) is available for all the files.